jstormes/docker-lamp/README.md

 The above command would search the directory /var/www/start and run any shell script it finds there using the `run-parts` command.
 See [http://manpages.ubuntu.com/manpages/cosmic/man8/run-parts.8.html](http://manpages.ubuntu.com/manpages/cosmic/man8/run-parts.8.html).

+# MariaDB (MySQL) in the Container

+This image also will run a copy of MariaDB on startup.
+The `root` password is `naked`.
+You can access the cli interface by running mysql at the command prompt.